 Responsibilities of Student Loans

-After receiving news that my mom was sick on January 6, 2014.
+After receiving the news that my mom was sick on January 6, 2014.
 I thought long and hard and decided to pay off the loans my parents took out for me.
 That March, I went home for spring break and was curious to see how much my parents took out for me to go to college.
 I grabbed one of the loan balance statements.
+Reality set in….

 I was appalled and angry, not at my parents, but at myself.
 The balance added up to $24,008.
 Unfortunately, the loans were growing in size, so by the time I started paying them off, they were $32,000!

 I called Dave Ramsey on his radio station to get advice.
 He gave me a few different scenarios to pay off the loans.
-My stubbornness wanted to fulfill my promise.
-What would it take?
+My stubbornness wanted to still fulfill my original promise.
+Was it even possible anymore?

 Sticking to the Promise